BrandConstantin/SpringBoot3-Spring6/README.md

     * Inject the bean in the controller
 ![Inject the bean](https://github.com/BrandConstantin/SpringBoot3-Spring6/blob/main/images/step3.png "Inject the bean")

+## Annotations Part I:
+* @Override - override the method from the principal class
+* @Component - mark a class like a spring bean and make the bean available for dependency injection
+* @Autowired - allow injecting as a bean after a constructor, method or attribute is created
+* @Qualifier - when there are one or more beans created and you want to use one of them, use this annotation together with @Autowired to specify which bean to use
+* @Primary - to identify the principal bean, it is an alternative to @Qualifier
+* @Lazy - bean is only initialized if needed for dependency injection
+* @Eager - is allwais initialized
+* @Scope - specifies the scope of the bean
+* @PostConstruct - to execute code during bean initialization
+* @PreDestroy - to execute code during bean destruction
+* @Configuration - define a class for bean creation
+* @ComponentScan - indicate in which package to start searching for components
+* @Bean - defines a bean

 # Hibernate & JPA
 * Hibernate is a framework for persisting and saving java objects in a database
 * Hibernate provide the object-to-relational mapping ORM